-22. Quality Assurance.
+23. Quality Assurance.

 Quality Assurance begins at project inception and continues through all phases of the project.
 The FPD is responsible for a Quality Assurance Program (QAP) for the project and all applicable QA requirements must be addressed.
 Apply ASME NQA-1-2008 (Edition) and NQA-1a-2009 (Addenda) for Hazard Category 1, 2, or 3 nuclear facilities.
-The key elements of a QAP are provided in DOE O 414.1D and 10 CFR Part 830, Subpart A. (See also DOE G 413.3-2.)
+The key elements of a QAP are provided in DOE O 414.1 (current version) and 10 CFR Part 830, Subpart A. (See also DOE G 413.3-2, current version.)

-23. Reviews.
+24. Reviews.

 Reviews are an important project activity and must be planned as an integral part of the project and tailored appropriately to project risk, complexity, duration and CD or phase.
-Refer to DOE G 413.3-9 for more information.
+Refer to DOE G 413.3-9 (current version) for more information.
 The following is a summary of key reviews organized by CD.